wmacevoy/oop-spring2020-public/cpp-bicycle/README.md

 # Bicycle

-Adapted from `cpp-greeter` in https://github.com/wmacevoy/csci000-astudent and python example
+Adapted from `cpp-greet` in https://github.com/wmacevoy/csci000-astudent and python example, with a fairly literal translation of the python notation to c++ and the google test framework.

 ## Build